Usage

 To convert a Cantera model into a Chemkin model, do

-pymars --convert -m model.cti
+pymars --convert -m model.yaml

 pyMARS also provides conversion from Chemkin to Cantera for convenience: